 - MPH, University of North Carolina at Chapel Hill

 - BA, University of North Carolina at Chapel Hill

-Phillip W. Graham is Director of RTI's Drugs, Violence, and Delinquency Prevention Research Program within the Center for Justice, Safety, and Resilience.
+Phillip W. Graham is senior director of RTI's Center on Social Determinants, Risk Behaviors, and Prevention Science.
 He has more than 20 years of experience conducting community-based research and evaluation, with researching focusing on evaluating preventive interventions developed to reduce and prevent adolescent interpersonal violence and substance use.